 - INTERVIEW IN THE JERSEY JOURNAL

-Smrita Jain is an eclectic, award-winning graphic designer working at The Aquario Group in New York City.
-She is also the lead internationally reknowned artist at Surmrit Gallery of Art and Design based in Brooklyn, NY.
+Smrita Jain is an NYC based award-winning designer at The Aquario Group and artist at Surmrit Gallery of Art and Design, with studios located in Brooklyn and Manhattan.
 Smrita's art has been showcased in New York, London, and India.
 Her work ranges from typography and graphic design to paintings, drawings, digital canvas prints, and photography.
 She does not constrain herself to one medium or style of work.
 Her process is free flowing, combining various styles and techniques to make Smrita’s work uniquely her own.